 Here's our tutorial on how to use CookieRobot.
 Below you can also read a guide to using it.

 Next to your Multilogin browser fingerprint profile, click the three vertical dots and find CookieRobot.

 Input a list of URLs to visit and specify an amount of time to wait in between navigating to the next URL.

 Ideally, input URLs that contain a widget from the web platform you are using.
 For example, if you are using Facebook, you might find a list of URLs that contain the Facebook like button, comment widget, or tracking pixel.
 Various extensions and plugins such as Facebook Pixel Helper may help in creating a list of URLs to visit.

 You may choose to close and save the browser profile automatically after CookieRobot has finished navigating to each URL in the list.

 CookieRobot makes it easy to automatically create cookie history for your browser fingerprint profile and avoid detection from major web platforms.
-Click here to download Multilogin and begin using CookieRobot today.
+Visit our download page to get Multilogin and begin using CookieRobot today.

 We will be adding more functionality to CookieRobot in the coming months to include further customization and automation options.
 If you are a Multilogin user and you wish to request a feature, please contact us.